mankai-chow/FuzzifiED.jl/docs/src/intro.md

 ```math
     R/l_B\sim\sqrt{s}\sim\sqrt{N_m}
 ```
 We can take $l_B=1$ as the unit length.
-In this way, we can see that the radius scales with the square root of number of orbitals.
+In this way, the radius scales with the square root of number of orbitals.
 The thermodynamic limit can be taken by $N_m\to\infty$, where a regular sphere is recovered.

 ### Density operator

 Having constructed the single particle states, we then consider the interacting many-body Hamiltonian.
 The simplest building block is density operators, which are local fermion bilinears.
 ```math
     n_M(\hat{\mathbf{n}})=\psi_{f'}^\dagger(\hat{\mathbf{n}})M_{f'f}\psi_f(\hat{\mathbf{n}})
 ```
 Here the matrix insertion $M$ put the density operators at a certain representation of the flavour symmetry.
 For example, for a 2-flavour system, $M$ can be taken as the Pauli matrices $\mathbb{I},\sigma^x,\sigma^y,\sigma^z$ ; for a system with $N_f$ flavours in the fundamental representation of $\mathrm{SU}(N_f)$ flavour symmetry, one can put $n_M$ in the singlet or adjoint representation
 ```math
     \begin{aligned}